-The Marmot Limestone 4P is a good step up from your basic, entry-level four-person tent (like the REI Camp Dome 4), but still not quite the top of the line (see the REI Half Dome 4 Plus for comparison).
-It's roomy, easy to set up, and has large, double-zippered doors to make taking things in and out of the tent a breeze.
-It's also worth noting that the Limestone 4P, is almost identical to its big brother, the Marmot Limestone 6P, just a little smaller.
-So if you're intrigued by the Limestone 6P, but there's only two or three of you venturing out into the wilderness, the 4P might be a reliable option.
-While the Limestone 4P might not pull in mountains of awards and accolades, it's certainly not going to let you down either.Editor's Note: We updated this review for the Marmot Limestone 4 on April 19, 2022, with additional information about value and suggestions for other directly comparable products.
+The Marmot Limestone 4 is a solid step up from your basic, entry-level 4-person tent, and the quality proves this.
+Despite having a low max height, it is otherwise roomy and easy to set up, with two large doors for easy entry and exit.
+It's also worth noting that the Limestone 4 is almost identical to its big brother, the Limestone 6, just obviously a touch smaller.
+So if you're intrigued by the 6-person option, but there are only two or three of you venturing out for some camping, this is a reliable option.
+While the Limestone series might not pull in mountains of awards and accolades, it will not let you down either.Editor's Note: We updated this review for the Marmot Limestone 4 on April 19, 2022, with additional information about value and suggestions for other directly comparable products.

 Marmot Limestone 4 Review

 Cons: Low ceiling height, could use more interior storage

 Compare at 2 sellers

 Compare at 3 sellers

 |Pros||Large vestibule, simple, excellent weather resistance, classic design||Spacious, great layout, durable, very family friendly, high value||Tall and spacious, large and versatile vestibule, footprint included||Spacious, easy to pitch, great views, inexpensive||Simple, quick to set up, lightweight|

 |Cons||Low ceiling height, could use more interior storage||Not the easiest to pitch, only one door, odd bag||Not ideal in strong winds, odd back door, footprint doesn’t stay in place||Fiberglass poles, small pockets, lack of ventilation with the rainfly on||Cheap poles, bad door zippers, small footprint|